Support for transnational access to official microdata - call for research proposals under the FP7 EU project “Data

 Academic researchers, including PhD students, resident in countries within the European Union or the European Free Trade Association, are eligible.
 Researchers should apply to RDCs that are not in their country of residence (they may independently use microdata from their own country of residence).

 The data will be of interest particularly to researchers in sociology, demography, economics and geography.
 Comparative research projects requiring access to multiple RDCs are very welcome.
 Note, however, that it is not possible to pool/combine data from different RDCs.

 Please first check the availability of the designated datasets and contact the Research Data Centres to check the feasibility of your project with these data.
 As soon as the Research Data Centre confirms the feasibility of your project, please send an application form before one of the specified deadlines (see Estimated Timeline for DwB Calls) to email@example.com describing your research project.
 Your application must name specific Research Data Centres and Datasets.
-You must clearly demonstrate why you need highly detailed data incase public or scientifc use versions of the data are available.
+You must clearly demonstrate why you need highly detailed data in case public or scientifc use versions of the data are available.

 For details of how your application will be evaluated see Application process.
 A decision will be made not later than six weeks after the deadline.
 Applicants will also have to go through the national accreditation process for which DwB will provide help.